Schmidt’s Deodorant Stick

 Dove Men+Care Dry Spray Antiperspirant Deodorant

 It’s time to take a look at a classic – a spray deodorant.
 Roll-on and deosticks are arguably better at offering protection, but this is not the case.
-The whole Dove Men+Care line of personal care products is compiled out of high quality products and formulas.
+The whole Dove Men+Care line of personal care products is compiled out of high-quality products and formulas.
 Even though it does contain 20.2% Aluminum Chlorohydrate, this is clinically tested and proven to be safe, with thousands of testimonies to back this up.
 The moisturizing technology helps prevent irritation and dryness, while still offering plenty of protection from unwanted odors and sweat.
 This body spray for men is a very affordable (dirt cheap) option to stay fresh all day.

 As you’ll see further in the review, there are added benefits to using a body spray over a stick.
 It’s easier to apply a spray to the desired area and it dries faster.
 If you stay clear of any fabric, it won’t stain, provided the product is made using quality ingredients, and Dove Men+Care Dry Spray is such a product.
+Our guide to the best hair removal creams features more amazing products, so be sure to check them out.

 - Weight4.8 ounces